 The Whitworth welcomes Raqib Shaw with a palatial yet haunting new installation

-An opulent melting pot of East and West, fantasy and reality: Raqib Shaw is the next feature in our ten week focus on the New North South programme across Manchester.
+An opulent melting pot of East and West, fantasy and reality: Raqib Shaw is the next focus of our feature on the New North South programme across Manchester.

 Upon entering the Raqib Shaw exhibit, what is immediately evident is the true drama of his work.
 The amalgam of selected drawings, textiles, and medieval coins — taken from the Manchester archives — is intermingled with his vibrant enamel works and dynamic sculptures, creating an ‘experience exhibition’ of theatrical proportions.
 As a backdrop to the scene, Shaw’s intricately designed wallpaper — commissioned by the Whitworth — adds depth and a mystical atmosphere to the room, tying the collection together.